Our Financial Inclusion Officers are on hand to support you in a range of ways, including:

 The East Sussex Credit Union offers a ‘Jam Jar’ account which your benefits or wages can be paid into.
 Amounts are then allocated for your rent and bills and you can only access the remaining balance.

-Click here to go to the West Sussex Credit Union, Boom’s!
-Webpage.
-Click here to go to the East Sussex Credit Union’s webpage.
+Click here to go to the West Sussex Credit Union, Boom’s! website.
+Click here to go to the East Sussex Credit Union’s website.